2 Working Methods To Disable Chrome Auto Update in Windows

 Following this process should stop Chrome from updating in the future.
 If you want to update Chrome later, reset the changes we have made above.

-Disabling Chrome auto update is a great way to save system resources and also take control of when you want to update Chrome.
-However, do remember to update Chrome when it’s possible, as updates are crucial for your security and proper working of the browser.
-Let us know in the comments if you know any other way to turn off Chrome auto update.
+Disabling Chrome auto-update is a great way to save system resources and also take control of when you want to update Chrome.
+However, do remember to update Chrome when it’s possible, as updates are crucial for your security and the proper working of the browser.
+Let us know in the comments if you know any other way to turn off Chrome auto-update.